charleywright/School/Geography/Hydrosphere.md

 The global hydrological cycle describes how water moves around the world and is a closed system, meaning water does not leave or enter the system

+##### Factors affecting it
+**Human**
+* Impermeable concrete and tarmac which reduce infiltration
+* Drains carry water straight to rivers, increasing chance of flooding
+* Artificial crop watering removes water from rivers, decreasing discharge
+* Deforestation decreases the amount of vegetation therefore less interception occurs and less transpiration.
+This causes higher discharge and raises the chance of a flood.
+The opposite is Afforestation (planting trees)
+* Dams and resevoirs can regulate the flow of water, reducing spikes and decreasing peak flow.
+Straightening and clearing rivers (dredging) allows water to flow faster

+**Physical**
+*

+##### Describe
 1. Evaporation from ocean caused by the sun creates vapour
 	* Could also be from evaporation & transpiration (water evaporating from surface of freen leaves)
 3. Vapour rises and cools, condensing into couds.
 Clouds move inland due to wind (advection)